christran85-cyber/enterprise-security-operations-lab/docs/phase-03-endpoint-monitoring.md

 Phase 3 focused on deploying and validating endpoint security monitoring across both Windows and Linux systems.

-The two monitored endpoints were:
+The monitored endpoints were:

 - **SOC-Windows11** — Windows 11 enterprise endpoint
 - **SOC-Ubuntu** — Ubuntu Linux endpoint located in the isolated DMZ

-The objective was to generate detailed endpoint telemetry, configure centralized log forwarding, and verify that both endpoints could communicate with the Wazuh security server.
+The objective was to generate detailed endpoint telemetry, configure centralized log forwarding, and verify that both endpoints could communicate with the Wazuh security infrastructure.

-The resulting monitoring architecture provides visibility into:
+The resulting monitoring environment provides visibility into:

 - Process creation
 - Command-line activity